-Jammu and Kashmir: PDP worker shot in Kulgam
+Jammu and Kashmir: PDP worker who was shot in Kulgam succumbs to his injuries

+Mohammad Jamal Bhat had two firearm injuries – one in his abdomen and another in the shoulder.

-Suspected militants shot a Peoples Democratic Party worker in Kulgam district of Jammu and Kashmir on Sunday, said the police.
-Mohammad Jamal Bhat, 65, suffered serious injuries.
+A Peoples Democratic Party worker who was shot by suspected militants in Kulgam district of Jammu and Kashmir on Sunday has succumbed to his injuries, reported Greater Kashmir on Monday.

+The body of Mohammad Jamal Bhat, 65, was taken by the family to his native village for the last rites, a doctor at SKIMS Soura in Srinagar told Kashmir Life.

-The incident took place near his residence in Zungalpora village.
-“He has been evacuated to hospital where he is undergoing medical treatment,” said the police.
-Kulgam Chief Medical Officer Fazil Kochak told Greater Kashmir that Bhat had two firearm injuries – one in his abdomen and another in the shoulder.
+The shooting incident took place near Bhat’s residence in Zungalpora village on Sunday evening.
+Kulgam Chief Medical Officer Fazil Kochak had said that Bhat had two firearm injuries – one in his abdomen and another in the shoulder.

 A case has been registered against unknown people, said the police, adding that a search is on to catch the assailants.
 “Officers from the local police unit are at the spot and are investigating the circumstances of this terror crime,” the police added.